Hiroki6/hiroki-site/content/posts/CTFlearn-writes-up-finish-the-flag.md

 ![hacking](/media/letter.png)

 This is a writeups of [Finish the flag](https://ctflearn.com/challenge/1122) in [CTFlearn](https://ctflearn.com).
-This question is categoried in `Reverse Engineering` and the difficulty is Medium.
+This question is categoried in `Reverse Engineering` and the difficulty is Easy.

 >> I received a strange letter in the mail, when I unfolded the document inside, I discovered this matrix bar code.
 Can you figure out what it contains?